 Types of Insurance Policies You Need

 Health insurance is easily one of the most important types of insurance to have.
 Your good health is what allows you to work, earn money, and otherwise enjoy life.
-If you were to develop a serious illness or have an accident without being insured, you may find yourself unable to receive treatment or even find yourself in debt to the hospital.
-While health insurance is no longer mandated by the government as of 2018, it's not something to discount.
+If you were to develop a serious illness or have an accident without being insured, you might find yourself unable to receive treatment or even find yourself in debt to the hospital.
+While the government no longer mandates health insurance as of 2018, it's not something to discount.

 Thankfully, many employers provide health insurance benefits to full-time and even some part-time employees.
 If you do not currently have health insurance coverage, this is the first place to check as it will generally be the most affordable.
 If you're married, you may both be able to receive coverage under just one of the employer plans.
 When both employers make health insurance available, a careful comparison can help you decide which plan to use.
 Consider the co-pays, deductibles, premium costs, network coverage, and covered expenses to determine which plan yields the most benefits.